Tony Saunders

-Anthony Scott Saunders (born April 29, 1974) is a retired American professional baseball pitcher who played in Major League Baseball (MLB) from 1997 to 1999.
+Anthony Scott Saunders (born April 29, 1974) is an American former professional baseball pitcher who played in Major League Baseball (MLB) from 1997 to 1999.
 He was the first player selected by the Tampa Bay Devil Rays in the 1997 MLB expansion draft.
 Listed at 6 ft 2 in and 205 lb during his career, he threw and batted left-handed.
-His career ended prematurely, due to injury.
+His career ended prematurely due to injury, suffering a fractured humerus while throwing a pitch during a game on May 26, 1999, and again while delivering a pitch in a rehab game in 2000.

 Career

 Saunders initially signed with the Florida Marlins' minor league system in 1992, a year before their expansion season.
 He required reconstructive surgery on his elbow in 1994.

 Florida Marlins

 Saunders joined the Marlins' opening day roster in 1997, and despite a knee injury which cost him seven weeks in the middle of the season finished with a 4–6 record in 22 starts, with his first three wins coming against the Atlanta Braves.
 The Marlins earned a wild card berth in the 1997 playoffs, and after being left off the Division Series roster, Saunders was placed on the LCS roster against the Braves.
 He started Game 3 of the series, which Liván Hernández won in relief of Saunders.

 In the World Series, Saunders started Game 4 against the Cleveland Indians, but took the loss after giving up six earned runs in two innings pitched; nonetheless, he earned a World Series ring as the Marlins defeated Cleveland in seven games.